imartinez-88/python-demoapp-cicd/README.md

 # Python Flask CI/CD Pipeline (Docker + AWS EC2)

 # Purpose
-This project demonstrates a fully automated CI/CD pipeline that takes a Python Flask application from source code to a live, publicly accessible cloud deployment using:
+This project demonstrates a fully automated **CI/CD pipeline that takes a Python Flask application from source code to a live, publicly accessible cloud deployment using**:

 - GitLab CI/CD
 - Docker images